m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Cloud application/_index.en.md

 For example, from the `STANDBY` state, if a new temperature reading comes in over 80 (in degrees Fahrenheit), the model will evaluate a transition to the `COOLING` state.
 Then, when it enters the `COOLING` state, the model publishes a new message to IoT Core to update the smart thermostat's device shadow.
 It's message will be similar to: `{ "state": { "desired": { "hvacStatus": "COOLING" } } }`.

-Based on the work you performed in the [Data sync](/en/smart-thermostat/data-sync.html) section, new commands are acknowledged, the state on the device is updated to reflect the command, and the LED strips are set to red, blue, or off.
+Based on the work you performed in the [Data sync](/en/smart-thermostat/data-sync.html) lesson, new commands are acknowledged, the state on the device is updated to reflect the command, and the LED strips are set to red, blue, or off.

-It is beyond the scope of this section to fully explore how to create detector models in IoT Events.
+It is beyond the scope of this lesson to fully explore how to create detector models in IoT Events.
 Instead, complete the following steps to create your detector model.
 For more information about detector models and AWS IoT Events, see [What is AWS IoT Events?](https://docs.aws.amazon.com/iotevents/latest/developerguide/what-is-iotevents.html).

 1. Create a file on your host machine named **`model.json`**.
 1. Copy and paste **the following code** into the document.